fbpx

 The first of the North American Gala Apples are available again in late July, with the majority of the crop harvested in September.
 The year-round availability of Galas is another reason for their popularity.

-A Gala Apple is medium-sized, and may even be on the smaller end of the apples available at the store (perfect for little kids!).
-A typical Apple weighs around 6 ounces or 0.35 pounds (150 grams).
-There are generally 3 apples in a pound of Gala Apples.
+A Gala apple is medium-sized and may even be on the smaller end of the apples available at the store (perfect for little kids!).
+A typical fruit weighs around 6 ounces or 0.35 pounds (150 grams).
+There are generally 3 apples per pound.

 One pound of gala apples on a small weigh scale